 - Students can easily combine music with another academic area of interest to create a double major or interdisciplinary major.
 Recent combinations include music and English, psychology, mathematics, and cultural studies.

 - The Chatham Choir performs at on- and off-campus events several times each year.
 Notable past performances include concerts with the Pittsburgh Symphony Orchestra and River City Brass.

 - The music faculty, all of whom are professional musicians with strong artistic achievements, work closely with all students and are strongly committed to the highest standards in teaching.

-- Through outlets like the Music Club and the Music Blog, students are encouraged to be entrepreneurial, innovative, and self-directive.
+- Through outlets like the Music Club, students are encouraged to be entrepreneurial, innovative, and self-directive.

 History of Rock, Pop, & Soul